 - Keep all important documents in a watertight plastic bag in a high, safe place

 - Move as much furniture as possible upstairs.
 If items can't be carried, move them away from the wall as this will speed up drying times later.

 - Make a flood kit that includes key personal documents, torch, battery, mobile phone, rubber gloves, wellies, waterproof clothing, a first aid kit and blankets

-- Make sure neighbours, especially elderly or infirm ones, know there is a flood on the way
+- Make sure neighbours, especially elderly or vulnerable infirm ones, know there is a flood on the way

 What to do following a flood

 - Contact your insurer as soon as possible and let them know what has happened.
 If you need temporary accommodation, be clear about where you are and what you require.
 If your home insurance is with HSBC you can call us on 0345 300 5899.

 - Make a list of the damage and take pictures as it will help your insurer to process any claim you make.